• Skip to primary navigation

 • Share

-We all love Caesar Salad in our house; it is probably our favorite salad and this Caesar dressing recipe is just perfect!
-This recipe is adapted from my friend Joan’s and is quite possibly the best tasting homemade dressing you will find anywhere!
+We all love Caesar Salad in our house; it is probably our favorite salad, and this Caesar dressing recipe is just perfect!
+This recipe is adapted from my friend Joan’s and is quite possibly the best-tasting homemade dressing you will find anywhere!

 You can make this easy dressing with the ingredients you already have in your pantry.
 Best of all you control the calories and the carbs.
 This is such a versatile meal.
 You can serve it as a main with grilled chicken or as a side dish with a sandwich like these sliders.

 You can make it Keto friendly by omitting the croutons and upping the cheese, oh and it pairs wonderfully with pasta!
+Another one of our favorite Italian salads for you to try is our Easy Caprese Salad Recipe.

 3 serving bowls of Caesar Salad on a wooden board